khonkhortisan/calinou_mods/README.txt

 This Git repository is mostly made for servers; it allows easy updating.

-To install, just clone this repository somewhere, then copy the "calinou_mods" folder in the "mods" folder of Minetest's installation folder.
+To install, just clone this repository somewhere, then copy the "calinou_mods" folder in the "mods/minetest" folder of Minetest's installation folder.

 Misc stuff
 =====================

-All mods but More Ores are under WTFPL license.
-More Ores is in GPLv3.
+All these mods, except More Ores are under the zlib/libpng license.
+More Ores is under the GNU GPLv3.

 Mods' forum threads:
 More Blocks: http://minetest.net/forum/viewtopic.php?id=509